Elementary econometric and strategic analysis of curling matches: Introduction

+The proposed model, specifically designed for empirical applications, consists of two independent components.
+The first component is the distribution of points in scoring ends, while the second component is a set of end-winning probabilities that depend on the teams involved and on which team holds the hammer advantage.
+We provide an elegant solution to the first problem using the method of maximum entropy (Visser, 2013).
+The second problem is addressed by fitting generalised linear models to historical data, which adds sporting insights to a purely statistical analysis (Fry et al., 2021).
+Through this approach, we measure teams' offensive and defensive strengths, gaining new insights into the interaction between offensive and defensive strategies in elite-level curling.
+Additionally, the model allows us to quantify the effects of holding the hammer, which is analogous to the home-field advantage in other sports (Boudreaux et al., 2017; Ehrlich and Potter, 2023).

 The layout of this paper is as follows.
-An overview of the game of curling is given in Section~2.
-The proposed statistical model is outlined in Section~3.
-An empirical application is discussed in Section~4.
-Section~5 concludes and discusses the opportunities for further research.
+Section 2 provides an overview of the game of curling.
+A Markov model for curling matches is then developed in Section 3.
+The model is deliberately structured to enable strategic analyses (Section 4) and econometric analyses (Section 5) to be performed.
+Section 6 concludes and discusses the opportunities for further research.